SiddyDevelops/InstaStoryView/README.md

 ## From the Developer:

 This Android Library is developed by <a href="https://siddydevelops.github.io/">Siddharth Singh<a/>.
-Show your support by liking this repository.
+Show your support by forking and liking this repository.

 Follow my <a href="https://github.com/SiddyDevelops#connect-with-me">Social Handles<a/> for more projects.